Sign of the horns: Sports culture

+Fans of Houston sports teams use the hand signal as a sign of support for the city's sports teams.
+Rising to prominence through Houston's hip-hop culture, this signal has become the de facto hand signal for the city.
+Referred to as "H's up" by the Houston Texans, this signal has been described as "featur[ing] the back of the hand facing out, hand held in front of the chest, and both middle and ring fingers curled under the thumb, with the index and pinky fingers straight like a bull's horns."
+This signal has also been promoted by the Houston Astros, Houston Rockets, Houston Cougars, and Houston Dynamo FC.

-Hook 'em Horns is the slogan and hand signal of the University of Texas at Austin.
+Hook 'em Horns is the slogan and hand signal of the University of Texas at Austin (UT).
 Students and alumni of the university employ a greeting consisting of the phrase "Hook 'em" or "Hook 'em Horns" and also use the phrase as a parting good-bye or as the closing line in a letter or story.
 The gesture is meant to approximate the shape of the head and horns of the UT mascot, the Texas Longhorn Bevo.
+Rival schools such as the Oklahoma Sooners or Texas A&M Aggies will turn the horns upside down meaning "Horns Down" as an insult.

 Fans of the University of South Florida Bulls use the same hand sign at their athletic events, except that the hand is turned around and facing the other way.
 With the middle and ring finger extending towards the person presenting the "Go Bulls" sign.

 Fans of North Dakota State University Bison athletics also use a similar hand gesture, known as "Go Bison!"
 The pinky and index fingers are usually slightly bent, however, to mimic the shape of a bison's horns.

 Fans of North Carolina State University Wolfpack athletics use a similar gesture with the middle and ring fingers moving up and down over the thumb to mimic a wolf's jaw.

 Fans of University of California, Irvine Anteaters use a similar sign with the middle and ring fingers out to resemble the head of an anteater.